ASHdevelopment/standards/javascript.md

 #### When in legacy code (non-Ember projects)
 Do **not** use `const` or `let`.

-## 1.1 Instantiate variables at top of functions
+## 1.2 Instantiate variables at top of functions
-Self-explanatory

 > Avoids issues with hoisting and temporal dead zones